The Shark Vertex Pro Cordless Vacuum is a great lightweight cleaning companion that won't break the bank

 (Image credit: Helen McCue.)

 Having the pod in one hand while cleaning overhead with the other makes it far more comfortable than we’ve experienced with many other cordless vacuums.
-Though when we used it for very high cleaning, the wand did start to feel heavy after prolonged use.
+However, when I used it for very high cleaning, the wand did start to feel heavy after prolonged use.
 Having said that, you can use it without the wand for areas that are easier to reach.

-The vacuum is freestanding, so you can store it either fully assembled in a closet, or if you need to squeeze into a smaller space, you can store it disassembled.
-The easy access removable battery has a handle on top so it can be removed before the vacuum is stored away and you can charge it wherever you please.
-And although it’s only supplied with one battery, you can buy a second direct from Shark so that you always have a fully charged back-up available.
+The vacuum is freestanding, so you can store it either fully assembled in a closet or, if you need to squeeze it into a smaller space, you can store it disassembled.
+The easy-access removable battery has a handle on top so it can be removed before the vacuum is stored away, and you can charge it wherever you please.
+And although it’s only supplied with one battery, you can buy a second direct from Shark so that you always have a fully charged backup available.

-The dustbin is compact and it’ll need emptying regularly.
-During testing, we frequently had to manually pull out the dirt that got trapped inside due to tangled hair, making it quite a messy job.
+The dustbin is compact, and it’ll need emptying regularly.
+During testing, I frequently had to manually pull out the dirt that got trapped inside due to tangled hair, making it quite a messy job.

 The washable pre-motor filter needs rinsing monthly, whereas the post-motor HEPA only needs rinsing once a year.
 Both filters will need replacing after 2.5-3 years of use.
 All the filters are easy to access for cleaning and replacement.